30 B2B SMS Marketing Examples for 2026

 Tips for Writing Great B2B SMS Messages

-Here’s how to write B2B texts that sound professional and easy to respond to.
+Here’s how to write SMS marketing campaigns that sound professional and easy to respond to.

 Keep It Short, But Complete

 B2B texts should stay brief without leaving out key details.
-The goal is to deliver just enough information for the message to make sense and prompt a reply.
+The goal is to deliver just enough information to your SMS marketing list and prompt a reply.

 Start by including your name and company if this is the first message.
-Personalized messages build comfort and trust, especially when texting new customers or prospects unfamiliar with your brand.
+Personalized welcome messages build comfort and trust, especially when texting new customers unfamiliar with your brand.

 Example